lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 ### Recommend Holders Who Are Not Living the Standards of Worthiness

-If the bishop determines that a member who has a current recommend is not living the standards of worthiness (see [26.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9")), he requests the recommend from the member.
-He uses [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") to cancel the recommend.
+If the bishop determines that a member who has a current recommend is not living the standards of worthiness (see [26.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9")), he uses LCR to cancel the recommend.
 If this system is not available, the bishop contacts the temple office to have the recommend canceled.
+If the member has a printed recommend, the bishop requests it from the member.

 26.3